opensquiggly/user-docs/030-self-hosted/08-k8s-amazon.md

 that you can go to for advice and guidance within your company, then we highly suggest reaching out to those resources.

+If you're lucky enough to work for a company that is forward-thinking enough to deploy an all-company Kubernetes cluster, then you can just piggyback your OpenSquiggly install on top of the company's existing cluster.
+In that case, all you need to do is a couple short configuration steps to connect your local ```kubectl``` command to the existing cluster.

 If you aren't sure you really want to use EKS, don't have access to an internal cloud engineering team, or work for a smaller company that may not need everything that Amazon and EKS has to offer, then you might want to consider going with a simpler Kubernetes provider such as Linode or Digital Ocean, which we also have documented in this chapter.

-There are so many EKS configuration options, that our videos and documents will only be able to cover the very basics, so once again, if you have advanced requirements please reach out to your company's cloud engineering team if possible.
+There are so many EKS configuration options, that our videos and documents will only be able to cover the very basics, so once again, if you have advanced requirements, particularly around security concerns, please reach out to your company's cloud engineering team if possible.